 If you’ve been around for a minute, you know we LOVE road tripping with kids.
-We’ve driven through the 48 contiguous US states and more than 50 national parks.
+We’ve road tripped through the 48 contiguous US states and more than 50 national parks.
 We love seeing cities and mountains and farms.
 And yet nothing else we’ve seen is quite like taking a Nevada road trip with kids on the Loneliest Road in America.

 US-50 Nevada was dubbed the loneliest highway in America back in the 1980s by Life Magazine, which claimed there was nothing to see along the way and even less to do.
 Well, it turns out that this epic highway where you can see for miles and miles actually has quite a few amazing stops.
 A Route 50 road trip is sure to provide small town charm and sweeping views.
 Not too shabby for a route with a stamp booklet called, “I Survived Highway 50” (which you can order in advance if you’d like).

 Nevada hwy 50 is truly one of those hidden gems in Nevada.
 It is a family friendly scenic drive road trip through Nevada, that doesn’t take you through Las Vegas.
 Highway 50 in Nevada has enough things to see to be interesting (and to not get nervous about running out of gas), but is still filled with wide open spaces and freedom.
 Put it on your list of what to do in Nevada!

 Here are some of our very favorite stops along Nevada Route 50 for families!